 Highlights

-- Warm subtropical climate
+• Warm subtropical Lowveld climate

-- Easy to get to from Johannesburg
+• Easy access from Johannesburg

 Chasing waterfalls in Mpumalanga Province